211 Geri Ln, Bldg 2, Ste A

 WE LIST AND SELL PRE-FORECLOSURES AND BANK OWNED FORECLOSURED PROPERTIES

-Missed your payments?
-Unable to continue to make your payments?
+Missed a few house payments?
+OOPS!
+Unable to now continue to make your payments?

 THEN GET OUT OF THAT MORTGAGE WITH A SHORT SALE!